superphilharris/angularjs-upgrader/README.md

 - Get the program to accept the AngularJs-input path from the cmd line, rather than being hard-coded to the resources folder
 - Upgrade html templates
 - Extract out `ng-controller="..."` from templates
-- Allow multiple directives to reference the same template (currently they will override the previous)

 ## Antlr (Optional)

 Antlr is useful for debugging issues with the grammar `*.g4` files.
+If you need to edit the `*.g4` files, then follow the instructions below:

-Download the Antlr jars from https://www.antlr.org/download.html
+1. Download the Antlr jars from https://www.antlr.org/download.html

-`mkdir -p /c/JavaLib`
-`cp lib/*.jar /c/JavaLib`
+2. Make a directory and put those jars into the directory `mkdir -p /c/JavaLib && cp lib/*.jar /c/JavaLib`

-Using System Properties dialog > Environment variables > Create or append to CLASSPATH variable
+3. Using System Properties dialog > Environment variables > Create or append to CLASSPATH variable
+4. Also add javac to your %Path% environment variable

 ![adding antlr to classpath screenshot](.readme/add-antlr-to-classpath-environment-variables.PNG "Adding antlr to classpath")

-Also add javac to your %Path% environment variable